Pictures of Robin Hood's Bay

 This historic small fishing town is part of the Heritage Coast of North East England.
 It is a place of historical interest and was the home of the most famous 18th century explorer and voyager; Captain James Cook.
 Whitby also has one of the finest examples of Anglo Saxon churches in England...

-in the county of North Yorkshire(7.4 miles, 12.0 km, direction NW of Robin Hood's Bay)
+a Seaside Town in the county of North Yorkshire(7.4 miles, 12.0 km, direction NW of Robin Hood's Bay)

 A wildly beautiful rugged coastal area with over two and a half miles of uninterrupted golden sand which in high summer is idyllic for holiday makers, and attractive to surfers...